dtulibrary/dtulibrary.github.io/index.md

 This is were developers at DTU library, team ISYS, can document some of their tasks and adventures!

 We maintain the search engine [Findit](http://findit.dtu.dk)

+We are working on a project so you can try our complete infrastructure on your own machine!
+The only requirement is that you have Docker installed.

+So far we have created a project which build the FindIt frontend.

+You can download and build it here: